Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: Linear Multicast Transmission Schemes for MIMO-CC

 \subsection{Enhanced Multicast Scheduling for MIMO-CC}

 Let us define

 where $\mathrm{gcd}(\cdot)$ denotes the greatest common divisor.
-We first introduce a \emph{base scheduling} where each target user receives exactly $\beta_0$ codewords in each transmission.
-This is done in Theorem~\ref{Th:Base_scheduling} using an appropriate partitioning of the codeword index superset ${\SfS}^{\CK} = \{\CT \subseteq \CK, |\CT| = t+1 \}$.
+We first introduce a base scheduling where each target user receives exactly $\beta_0$ codewords in each transmission.
+This is done in Theorem~\ref{Th:Base_scheduling} using an appropriate partitioning of the codeword index superset ${\SfS}^{\CK}$ as defined in~\eqref{eq:index_superset}.
 Then, in Theorem~\ref{Th:Scheduling Mechanism}, we extend the base scheduling to suggest a more general set of possible $\beta$ values.

-\begin{lemma} For any given $t$ and $\Omega$, $|\SfS^{\CK}| = \binom{\Omega}{t+1}$ and $\binom{\Omega-1}{t}$ are divisible by $B_0$ and $\beta_0$, respectively. \end{lemma} \begin{proof} The proof follows the \emph{Bézout's identity} (or \emph{Bézout's lemma}) in number theory~\cite{bezout1779theorie}, which asserts that the gcd of two integers can be expressed as a linear combination of them with integer coefficients.
-Using this lemma, we can write $\gcd(\Omega, t+1) = a \Omega + b (t+1)$ for two integers $a$ and $b$, and as a result
+\begin{lemma} For any given $t$ and $\Omega$, $|\SfS^{\CK}| = \binom{\Omega}{t+1}$ and $\binom{\Omega-1}{t}$ are divisible by $B_0$ and $\beta_0$, respectively. \end{lemma} \begin{proof} The proof follows the Bézout's identity (or Bézout's lemma) in number theory~\cite{bezout1779theorie}, which asserts that the gcd of two integers can be expressed as a linear combination of them with integer coefficients.
+Using this lemma, we can write